kenjennings/Atari-Pet-Frogger/README_V01.md

  PET FROGGER game for Commodore PET 4032 ported to the Atari 8-bit computers

 Video of the game play on YouTube: https://youtu.be/z5lkdjZt3bE    Yes, still no sound in the game.
-(Note that the video shows a bug in the evaluation of current score v high score which has since been fixed in the source.)
+(Note that the video shows a bug in the evaluation of current score to high score which has since been fixed in the source.)

 Title Screen: